IIIF/training/dcmi-workshop/part3/prezi-how.md

 When publishing manifests there are a couple of considerations you need to take in account.

-### http/https issue
+### Use https not http

-With the Web more generally moving to https if you publish your manifests as http it means they will no longer work in many of the online viewers and tools.
-Previously this was encouraged but now with the number of https sites it is almost impossible to use a http manifest.
+Most of the web has moved to secure data transfer: `https` (http over TLS/SSL) and not `http`.
+If you publish your manifests as `http` it means they will not work in most online viewers and tools because browsers enforce rule forbidding mixing secure and insecure access.
+Using `http` will work only in unusual and restricted circumstances.

-### CORS issues
+### CORS headers are required for reuse

-Another requirement for IIIF is to enable CORS headers.
+Another requirement for IIIF interoperability is to enable CORS headers.
 CORS headers tell the browser that its OK to open this JSON on a website which doesn't match the location of your Manifest.
-For example it says projectMirador.org can open a manifest from the Library of Congress.
-Without CORS headers being set then you will only be able to open your manifest on your website.
+For example it says `projectmirador.org` can open a manifest from the Library of Congress (domain `loc.gov`).
+Without CORS headers being set then you will only be able to open your Manifest on your website.
 For more details see:

 https://enable-cors.org/

-### JSON issues
+### JSON validity

-Finally if you are hand editing JSON documents it is very easy to miss required commas and brackets so the following tool is useful to validate your JSON:
+Finally, if you are hand editing JSON documents it is very easy to miss required commas and brackets so the following tool is useful to validate your JSON:

  * [JSONLint](https://jsonlint.com/)